Instability. Weaving, Wobbling, Wallowing.

-If the steering head bearing preload is considerably TOO LOOSE, weaving is unlikely (or, if it occurs, very unlikely to be the steering head preload adjustment)...then secondary oscillation effects can occur, and the result can be high speed instability ...this can be quite dangerous, particularly if the rear tire is also squared-off.
+If the steering head bearing preload is CONSIDERABLY TOO LOOSE, weaving is unlikely ...but...secondary oscillation effects can occur, and the result can be serious high speed instability ...this can be quite dangerous, particularly if the rear tire is also squared-off.
 A squared-off rear tire, and excessively loose steering head, can lead to a serious high speed wobble, yes, even a so-called TankSlapper.
 Poor rear shock absorbers can make it worse.

 It is relatively common to see a motorcycle exhibiting weaving and wallowing at the same time, and this can be amusing to someone following you, perhaps going down a moderately steep road, perhaps at 30 mph.
-I've ridden bikes that did it, and I continued on since it was easily controllable, and does not feel dangerous to ME, and generally is not, not at all.
+I've ridden bikes that did it, and I have continued on since it was easily controllable, and does not feel dangerous to ME, and generally is not, not at all.

 Many riders seem to be unaware of the effects of luggage, backrests, & squared-off rear tires.
 While loose wheel bearings can contribute, usually this is not a factor.
 Many have complained about Airhead motorcycles, particularly the older models, as having a rubber-cow feeling, as if there was a soft rubbery hinge in the horizontal frame members (fore-aft).
 In general, the complaints greatly lessened with the Monolever and Paralever bikes.
 While it is true that worn shock absorbers can bring about instabilities at a lesser speed, they were seldom the prime cause.
-However, bad shocks and squared-off rear tire, together with a windshield and saddlebags and a tall upholstered backrest, ....together ....almost always would lead to serious instabilities, and they could be quite dangerous, as they might very suddenly appear.
+However, bad REAR shocks and a squared-off rear tire, a windshield and saddlebags and a tall upholstered backrest, ....together ....almost always would lead to serious instabilities, and they could be quite dangerous, as they might very suddenly appear.
 Excessive speed can add to the fun.
 The bad rear shock I have mentioned is typically going to have a dead zone, it need not be excessive.
 You may find it a bit difficult to determine if the shock is bad, without removing the spring!